florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 They can be used to generate bindings for a specific WIT interface definition to automate the translation between high-level WIT types and low-level Wasm types@component-model-docs[sec.~8].
 At the time of writing, wit-bindgen can be used to generate bindings for C, Rust, C\#, MoonBit, TeaVM-based Java modules and TinyGo-based modules.
 Generators for other programming languages such as Python and JavaScript also exist: componentize-py and componentize-js.
-On the other side, host applications may want to embed Wasm components into their application, where bindings can also be automatically generated (e.g. for the official Wasm runtime Wasmtime).
+On the other side, host applications may want to embed Wasm components into their application, where bindings can also be automatically generated, e.g. for the official Wasm runtime called `Wasmtime`.

 // Use cases
 In addition to being able to define language-agnostic interfaces, the Wasm component model provides another feature.